smallrye/smallrye-graphql/docs/namespaces-on-server-side.md

 ```

 ## Problems
-While dividing APIs into namespaces may seem convenient, it has several issues that are important to be aware of.
+While dividing APIs into namespaces may seem convenient, several issues are important to be aware of.

 #### Mutations
-Be careful when working with mutations on client.
+On the client side, be careful when working with mutations.
-This violates the Graphql specification, since mutations in this form can be executed in parallel.
+This violates the GraphQL specification since mutations in this form can be executed in parallel.
 Read more here about namespaces [Namespacing by Separation of Concerns](https://www.apollographql.com/docs/technotes/TN0012-namespacing-by-separation-of-concern/).
-This article describes how you can work with namespaces, what problems you may encounter, and how to solve them.
+This article describes how to work with namespaces, what problems you may encounter, and how to solve them.

-What does Graphql say about this - ["GraphQL" Nested Mutations](https://benjie.dev/graphql/nested-mutations)
+What does GraphQL say about this - ["GraphQL" Nested Mutations](https://benjie.dev/graphql/nested-mutations)

-In summary, you can use nested mutations, but with some overhead on client.
+In summary, you can use nested mutations, but with some overhead on the client side.
 Be careful with mutations.

 #### Subscriptions
-Graphql does not allow creating subscriptions inside namespaces.
+GraphQL does not guarantee subscription resolution within namespaces.
-Or rather, you can create them, generated schema will be valid, but the subscription will not be resolved.
+While you can define subscriptions in namespaces, the generated schema will be valid, but the subscription will not be resolved.
-As example, if you try to run such a subscription request, you will get an error.
+For example, if you try to run such a subscription request, you will get an error.
 This is the behavior of `graphql-java`.
 ```java
 @GraphQLApi
 @Namepace("resource")